 Tips for New Fathers Keep the lines of communication open with your partner.
-She
+Your partner

-needs to know what you are feeling and how she can help.
+needs to know what you are feeling and how to help.
 At the same

-time, she needs your support.
+time, your partner needs your support.
 If you want to talk, try to schedule

 it at a time when your partner is not overwhelmed and exhausted